 Pair Back Your Roku

-If the beeping doesn't stop even after the fixes above, the problem might not be with your remote rather it might be with your Roku or WiFi network.
+If the beeping doesn't stop even after going through the above fixes, the problem might not be with your remote, rather it might be with your Roku or WiFi network.

 Alternatively, you may have received a faulty remote.